 Complies with all regulatory requirements with respect to such assessment and risk management program.

 ACH AUDIT.
 The Supervisory Committee will arrange (either internally or through a qualified auditor) to conduct an audit of the Credit Union's ACH operations before December 31 of each year.
 The Credit Union will keep the audit report and supporting materials for six years from the audit date.
-Not less frequently than annually, the Credit Union will conduct a review of potential changes in the ACH Operating Rules, Green Book, Federal Regulation E, and any other pertinent information to ensure continued compliance, and identify new requirements that may demand additional training and communication with internal staff, data processing and originating persons.
-The Credit Union may consider a more frequent review of liability sensitive areas such as return item procedures and deadlines.
+Not less frequently than annually, the Credit Union will conduct a review of potential changes in the ACH Operating Rules, Green Book, Federal Regulation E, and any other pertinent information to ensure continued compliance and identify new requirements that may demand additional training and communication with internal staff, data processing, and originating persons.
+The Credit Union may consider a more frequent review of liability-sensitive areas such as return item procedures and deadlines.

 CREDIT UNION AS RECEIVING DEPOSITORY FINANCIAL INSTITUTION.
-The Credit Union as a receiving depository financial institution (RDFI), and its third-party service provider(s) (if applicable), will conduct the following examination of its ACH operations:
+The Credit Union, as a receiving depository financial institution (RDFI), and its third-party service provider(s) (if applicable), will conduct the following examination of its ACH operations:

 Verify that entry records, including return and adjustment entries, are retained for six years from the transmission date, and that a reproduction of the entry information can be provided to the Participating DFI’s customer or any other Participating DFI or ACH Operator.